 Dig even deeper into Bible and archaeology topics with our columnists.
 In his First Person, BAR editor Hershel Shanks uses Gustav Klimt’s portrait of Judith to demonstrate how art functions as Bible interpretation.
 Leonard Greenspoon explores popular uses of the Biblical phrase “Let my people go” in The Bible in the News.
 Robin Gallaher Branch writes in Biblical Views about widows—important teaching tools in the Bible, not just “wizened whiners.”
 And in Archaeological Views, Jonathan Price discusses his experience literally writing the book on Jerusalem’s ancient inscriptions.

 Keep exploring online at Bible History Daily, where you can access daily articles on key Biblical archaeology topics, the latest news, book reviews and dozens of free eBooks.
 Right now we’re featuring an article about cyber-archaeology by Thomas E. Levy, Mohammad Najjar and their colleagues.
-If you haven’t tried our digital issue, check it out here or download our new iPad app.
 Our BAS Library features easy access to all footnoted articles in BAR Notables and new Special Collections each month.